thewtex/thesis/plaque_strain/plaque_strain.rst

 In this work a multi-level block-matching algorithm is used for motion tracking of carotid plaque images.
 Displacements tracked at coarser levels are interpolated to initialize the search region location at lower levels.
-Image sets at every level are created with a scale-space representation of the the images [Lindeberg1994]_.
-The scale-space representation is chosen because it has many desireable properties including the *non-enhancement* property, i.e. local extrema are not enhanced [Lindeberg1994]_.
+Image sets at every level are created with a scale-space representation of the images [Lindeberg1994]_.
+The scale-space representation is chosen because it has many desirable properties including the *non-enhancement* property, i.e. local extrema are not enhanced [Lindeberg1994]_.
 If the local extrema are enhanced, the artificial feature may be tracked by the similarity metric.
 Each level in the scale-space is created by filtering the input radio-frequency (RF) image with discrete Gaussian that has a variance *(f/2)*\ :sup:`2` if *f* is the decimation factor.
 A three-level image pyramid is created.
 The decimation factor for each level is given in |downsampling_schedule|.
-Since image content is much more dense in the axial direction, higher decimation is allowed in that direction.
+Since image content is much denser in the axial direction, higher decimation is allowed in that direction.
 An example set of scale-space images are shown in |scalespace|.

 .. image:: images/scalespace.png